-HCI consists of three software components: compute virtualization, storage virtualization and management.
+Hyperconverged infrastructure consists of three software components: compute virtualization, storage virtualization, and management.
 The virtualization software abstracts and pools the underlying resources and dynamically allocates them to applications running in virtual machines or containers.
-Users enjoy a sleek new operational model where they manage the compute, storage and networking from a single tool.
+Users enjoy a sleek new operational model where they manage the compute, storage, and networking from a single tool.
 Advanced management features further reduce manual tasks or help automate entire operations.

-Before HCI, IT leaders needed to procure compute resources (servers) and storage resources (external storage arrays) separately.
+Before hyperconvergence, IT leaders needed to procure compute resources (servers) and storage resources (external storage arrays) separately.
 Each component required siloed operational expertise, and management utilized highly manual processes.
-HCI reduces operational costs with a tightly integrated hardware and software solution that eliminates the complexities associated with fiber channel networks, purpose-built storage, and complex LUN planning.
+Hyperconverged infrastructure reduces operational costs with a tightly-integrated hardware and software solution that eliminates the complexities associated with fiber channel networks, purpose-built storage, and complex LUN planning.
 A single, converged IT team can now monitor and manage the compute and storage resources in less time, freeing personnel to focus on other strategic priorities.

-Today, businesses purchase storage arrays with up to five years' worth of capacity.
+Today, organizations purchase storage arrays with up to five years of capacity.
 In addition, external storage arrays require expensive, purpose-built networking for peak performance.
-HCI allows businesses to lower their CAPEX by using a scale up / scale out architecture with industry-standard x86 servers.
-IT can buy the compute and storage they need for a short period of time and add capacity as needed, either by adding nodes to a cluster (scale out) or storage drives to existing nodes (scale up).
+Hyperconverged infrastructure lowers CAPEX by using a scale-up/scale-out architecture with industry-standard x86 servers.
+IT can buy the compute and storage they need for a short period of time and add capacity as needed, either by adding storage drives to existing nodes (scale-up) or nodes to a cluster (scale-out).

-HCI delivers day 0 support for the latest technologies, providing the agility to increase application performance, from business-critical applications to VDI, without a major infrastructure change.
-Because of the flash-accelerated capabilities of HCI, virtual desktop interface (VDI) and cloud native applications are common workloads due to their need for high-throughput, low latency storage that scales out.
-Business-critical applications, such as relational databases, have become the primary HCI use case.
+Hyperconverged infrastructure delivers day 0 support for the latest technologies, providing the agility to increase application performance, from business-critical applications to VDI, without a major infrastructure change.
+Because of the flash-accelerated capabilities of hyperconverged infrastructure, VDI and cloud-native applications are common workloads due to their need for high-throughput, low latency storage that scales out.
+Business-critical applications, such as relational databases, have become the primary use case for hyperconverged infrastructure.